fazledyn/L3T1/CSE 308/Offline3/README.md

 Construct a class indicating the following using decorator pattern:

 1. Beef Pizza with French fry
-2. Veggi Pizza with onion rings
+2. Veggie Pizza with onion rings
-3. A combo meal with Veggi Pizza, French Fry and Coke
+3. A combo meal with Veggie Pizza, French Fry and Coke
-4. A combo meal with Veggi Pizza, Onion Rings and Coffee
+4. A combo meal with Veggie Pizza, Onion Rings and Coffee
 5. A Beef Pizza only

 In each of the cases determine the price of the options shown above as a method of the class to be created.